loomchild/bountyfunding/README.md

 * To check if plugin has been installed properly go to Trac Admin / Plugins.
 Also you should see Bounty field on each ticket.
 It's also a good idea to check if email notifications are sent - create a ticket, sponsor it by one user and assign it or complete it by another user - first user should receive a notification.

 ### Deploy API
+* Configure the API.
+Example configuration file can be found in conf/bountyfunding_api.ini.sample, for a simple installation it is enough to duplicate this file and remove the .sample extension, but it's a good idea to look inside to examine available options.

+		cp conf/bountyfunding_api.ini.sample conf/bountyfunding_api.ini

+* Populate the database.
+If you are using sqlite database backend (default) then database will be automatically created and populated on the first run.
+Otherwise you'll need to execute following command:

+		src/bountyfunding_api.py create-db

 * Run the API

 		src/bountyfunding_api.py >& ../log/bountyfunding_api.log &